Defending champ Kenin: leg will be OK for Australian Open

-Defending champion Sofia Kenin planned to go out for practice again before the Australian Open and keep treating a leg injury she said was hampering her during a loss to Garbine Murguruza in a tuneup event.
+MELBOURNE, Australia (AP) — Defending champion Sofia Kenin planned to go out for practice again before the Australian Open and keep treating a leg injury she said was hampering her during a loss to Garbine Murguruza in a tuneup event.

 Kenin beat Muguruza in the Australian Open final last year to win her first major title.
 She also reached the final of the French Open in a season heavily disrupted by the COVID-19 pandemic.